Services

 - Terry Tempest Williams |

 Why integrate psychology and ecology?
 Growing up in the Pacific Northwest, I have always felt deeply connected with the natural world.
-Through pursuing education in both psychology and environmental studies, I experienced an increase in my awareness and knowledge about the current state of the natural world, as well as how intertwined environmental and social justice issues are.
+In college I studied psychology and environmental studies.
 I also came to learn more about the ways that we are impacted by how many of us currently live in modern, Westernized cultures.
 That is, by living quite disconnected from nature, we are often lacking an important relationship that is foundational to our existence and well-being as human beings.
 This culture-wide disconnection is one major source of the emptiness and loneliness that is so widespread in our current time.
-This disconnection also has roots in settler-colonialism, white supremacy, and capitalist systems, which harm certain people, communities, and the environment.
+This disconnection also has roots in settler-colonialism, white supremacy, and capitalist systems, which also create unequal harm on people, communities, and the environment.
 In my own life and in my work with clients I have found that the natural world can be a source of solace, joy, and healing, when we allow ourselves to fully engage and connect with it.
 It may be a place where we can more readily access reverence for life, connection to a greater community, quietness inside or out, and even our more authentic selves.
 Depending on your early life experiences, cultural or familial background, where you live, social identities, and more — finding safety and comfort in the outdoors may not be familiar to you.
 I am interested in supporting all clients in this exploration and finding ways to more safely re-inhabit our bodies and our embodied connection to the earth.
 As a psychologist, I view it as my responsibility to hold a comprehensive perspective of mental health, and this means including the natural world in order to fully honor all of our environmental contexts and relationships.
 Author David Abrams has said that "Humans, like other animals, are shaped by the places they inhabit, both individually and collectively.
 Our bodily rhythms, our moods, cycles of creativity and stillness, even our thoughts are readily engaged and influenced by seasonal patterns in the land."
-Through attending to our relationships with nature and our surroundings, I believe we can promote healing at multiple levels — for individuals, communities, and the natural world.
-My research throughout graduate school included examining the mental health benefits of a deeper connection to nature; and exploring the resiliencies that environmental activists hold and the unique social and psychological challenges that they may face in their work.
-Further exploring these themes continues to be a vital part of both my professional and personal life. |
+Moving towards collective liberation includes attending to our relationships with the natural world and our surroundings, and learning more about the history and current issues of the place and community we live in. |